 Yet that sea life is now in peril.
 Over the last 50 years -- a mere blink in geologic time -- humanity has come perilously close to reversing the almost miraculous biological abundance of the deep.
 Pollution, overfishing, the destruction of habitats, and climate change are emptying the oceans and enabling the lowest forms of life to regain their dominance.
 The oceanographer Jeremy Jackson calls it “the rise of slime”: the transformation of once complex oceanic ecosystems featuring intricate food webs with large animals into simplistic systems dominated by microbes, jellyfish, and disease.
 In effect, humans are eliminating the lions and tigers of the seas to make room for the cockroaches and rats.

 The prospect of vanishing whales, polar bears, bluefin tuna, sea turtles, and wild coasts should be worrying enough on its own.
-But the disruption of entire ecosystems threatens our very survival, since it is the healthy functioning of
+But the disruption of entire ecosystems threatens our very survival, since it is the healthy functioning of these diverse systems that sustains life on earth.
+Destruction on this level will cost humans dearly in terms of food, jobs, health, and quality of life.
+It also violates the

 - Full website and iPad access